 How do I prep my surface before painting?

-If it’s an already painted wall - go for it!
+I recommend asking a hardware store/art shop or researching on google/youtube to explain your exact details to find the best solution.
+Here’s my general advice: If it’s an already painted wall - go for it!
 If you’re painting on raw wood - you can either paint straight away or you can prime/seal it with clear or coloured gesso or another type of primer.
 Either is fine - primed/prepped wood will soak up less paint than raw wood.
-Head to an art shop or youtube/google to learn more, or order some pens and try it out for yourself!
+Order some pens and try it out for yourself!
+Learning through doing is the most valuable experience.

 How do I seal my artwork afterwards?